The Use and Selection of Specialty Grains and Adjuncts

 Typically, a base malt that has had smoke flavour added to it (making it a specialty malt).
 This malt has an intense smokiness and is typically used in restrained quantities.

-Flavours: Smoky
+Flavours: Smokey

 Specialty